mrLSD/cabal-dependency-resolver/README.md

-# cabal-dependency-resolver
-Haskell Cabal packages dependency resolver
+# Cabal dependency resolver

-## Cabal dependency resolver
+Haskell Cabal packages dependency resolver.

 It used for Haskell package manager - Cabal.
 For some various situations when broken packages was appeared.
 It recursively unregister packages via ghc-pkg and all package depending packages.

 ## How to use: